phpMussel/phpMussel/_docs/readme.NL.INCOMPLETE.txt

  /vault/html_mussel_standard.cvd (Signatures, Included)
     Files for normalised HTML signatures.
     Required if normalised HTML signatures option in phpmussel.ini is enabled.
-    Can remove if option is disabled (but files will be recreated on update).
+    Can remove if the option is disabled.
     ~
  /vault/lang.inc (Script, Included)
     phpMussel Language Data; Required for multilingual capabilities.